termux/termux-gui/Protocol.md

   - key
     - Additional value: key: the key that was pressed.
   - touch
-    - Additional values x,y: Coordinates in the View.
+    - Additional values x,y, action: Coordinates in the View, "down", "move" or "up"
   - refresh: Refresh triggered in a SwipeRefreshLayout
 - [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle) :
   - values for all:
     - aid: The id of the Activity.
+  - create
   - start
   - resume
   - pause